ldurazo/docker-jenkins/README.md

 In another terminal...

-5.- sudo docker ps -a

-     (this will list all the runing containers, grab the id for next step)
+5.- this will list all the runing containers, grab the id for next step

+     sudo docker ps -a

+6.- Get the ip address of the running container

-6.- sudo docker inspect {container-id} | grep IPAddress
+     sudo docker inspect {container-id} | grep IPAddress

 7.- with the IP obtained in docker open up port 8080 in your browser. (i.e. http://172.17.0.7:8080/)